MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **MTAF**
 for Hennepin and Ramsey county users- added checkbox to case note that the MFIP financial orientation DVD has been sent (if checked).
 Also removed outdated password functionality.
 This was previously replaced with updated password functionality. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2505.*

+### NOTES

+**NOMI**
+For Hennepin County users only - Fixed bug that would not allow the automatic TIKL on case where the application date is 60 days older than the NOMI date when sending the second NOMI.
+Also added handling to the automatic TIKL to unsure that cases that are being issued a NOMI between pending days 51-60 are allowed 10-day notice. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2543.*

 **SNAP E&T LETTER**
 Fixed a bug that was not allowing users to apply manual student option due to WREG coding restriction.
 Updated handling to allow the appropriate WREG coding for students (FSET code "12"). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2538.*

+BLIP: Added safeguard to disallow counties who are exempt from ABAWD work requirements to use this script. *Completed by Charles Potter (@CDPotter, DHS).
+Resolved issue #2497**

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release